DOWN TO EARTH

 Down to Earth is directed by brothers Chris and Paul Weitz both co-wrote and Paul directed the teen hit American Pie (1999) and both co-wrote Antz (1998) and The Nutty Professor II: The Klumps (2000).
-Together, the Weitzs made About a Boy (2002) and Chris later went onto make some mainstream success with The Golden Compass (2007) and New Moon/Twilight Saga: New Moon (2009), as well as the scripts for Cinderella (2015) and Rogue One (2016), while Paul made two unsuccessful comedies and entered the genre with Cirque du Freak: The Vampires Assistant (2009).
+Together, the Weitzs made About a Boy (2002) and Chris later went onto make some mainstream success with The Golden Compass (2007) and New Moon/Twilight Saga: New Moon (2009), as well as the scripts for Cinderella (2015), Rogue One (2016) and The Mountain Between Us (2017), while Paul made two unsuccessful comedies and entered the genre with Cirque du Freak: The Vampires Assistant (2009).
 To their credit, where one expected Down to Earth to head straight for sub-Farrelly Brothers gross-out humour, it remains relatively restrained.
 Although, Chris Rocks stand-up routine does seem at odds with a film trying to make a serious big statement where the message about corporate ruthlessness and community gentrification is all co-opted as part of Rocks stand-up material.

 Down to Earth is not a particularly good film but it has enough moments that make it passably likable.
 Chris Rocks live-wire performance creates a spark of energy at the centre of the film that enervates a story that would otherwise be showing its considerable age.
 There are times it is funny notably whenever Black maid Wanda Sykes appears on screen or in wife Jennifer Coolidges attempts to revive Wellingtons flagging sexual interest.
 There is a very funny scene near the end of the film with Chris Rock trying to hail a cab only to be driven past three times and then yell in triumph Yes, Im a Black man again.
 There is also something amusing to the idea of Heaven envisioned as a Las Vegas lounge where the Heavenly supervisor in the person of Chazz Palminteri looks like a shady Mafia type.